thomhastings/attackvector/README.md

 #### Issue Tracker:
 Please submit all requests for bugfixes and features for our next release cycle to [GitHub Issues](https://github.com/ksoona/attackvector/issues).
-We release under an "early, sometimes" philosophy.
+We release under an "early, occasional" philosophy.
 That whole "early, often" thing didn't work out.

 ##### Target use case(s):
 * Research labs targeting malware servers such as command and control servers.